Virtual Folders

 Will Knit create any default Virtual Folders during installation?

-The first time you run Knit, it will create the following Virtual Folders:
+The first time you run Knit, it may auto-create some or all of the following Virtual Folders:

 1. Global Inbox: as the name suggests, this virtual folder captures all emails and attachments in your Inbox folders across all email accounts.
 This is simply a virtual folder with the rules: